Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "You were angry then?"
 Ford asked.

 "Fookin' raging."
 Powell nodded.
 His expression darkened.
-"We boarded the ship, had all these bastards sat in a circle, and they were jawing and joking and asking for cigarettes---they thought we were Americans---and all acting like they didn't know what had been in that container.
+"We boarded the ship, had all these bastards sat in a circle, and they were jawing and joking and asking for cigarettes - they thought we were Americans - and all acting like they didn't know what had been in that container.
 Like they hadn't heard the banging and screaming from inside.
 Like they weren't slave-trading fookin' scum who'd just murdered five little girls.
 I wanted to bundle every man of 'em into a crate and tip 'em over the side myself.
 But that wasn't the hard part."

 He paused.
 "No, the hard part were that the container burst.
 Pressure difference, right?
 So all the bodies came back up.
 We had to fish 'em out, these skinny little blue-eyed girls, and there were tiger sharks following the ship.
 They eat whatever falls overboard."